Frequently Asked Questions About Getting a Tattoo.

 A:

-Here on the home page of the website click on the button 'Book your appointment" Or come to
+But also on the home page of this website click on the button 'Book your appointment" to write me a e-mail.

 Q: